 Washtenaw ISD has reviewed the positions within the organization and has identified the risk level for each position.
-Each department within the organization has developed a work plan to achieve the controls identified in the following section as well as identified the risk level determination for the positions within that department; please see Appendix A.
+Each department within the organization has developed a work plan to achieve the controls identified in the following section as well as identified the risk level determination for the positions within that department.